Nontraditional Candidate Pulls Off Major Surprise By Winning New Rochelle School Board Seat

 The kind of candidate who seldom runs, and who didn’t expect to win, took the top spot in Tuesday’s vote, CBS2’s Tony Aiello reported.

 He lives with his mom, is not married and has no kids.
-Yet, Will Ianuzzi received the most votes in Tuesday’s school board election.
+Yet, Will Iannuzzi received the most votes in Tuesday’s school board election.

 “Oh, very surprised.
-I honestly wasn’t expecting it,” Ianuzzi, 26, told Aiello on Wednesday.
+I honestly wasn’t expecting it,” Iannuzzi, 26, told Aiello on Wednesday.

-“Working at the club, the word we use is ‘equitable programming,’ to make sure that every kid has the same opportunity to succeed in life,” Ianuzzi said.
+“Working at the club, the word we use is ‘equitable programming,’ to make sure that every kid has the same opportunity to succeed in life,” Iannuzzi said.

 MORE: Residency Verification Reveals New Rochelle Schools May Be Dealing With Improperly Enrolled Students